famiclone6502/DIY_Datalink_Adapter/README.md

 -  Connect null modem cable between TTL adapter and PC
 -  If you're using a virtual machine, pass through the COM port to your VM.
 It's better not to pass through the USB to serial device directly.
 This is verified to work in [VMWare Workstation][VMWare].

-## How to use
-Use as you would the official Datalink Notebook Adapter, following in-app directions.<br><br>
-You may need to shield the watch sensor from interference, like modern LED lightbulbs or even monitors. <br><br>
-<b>Update</b>: You no longer need to reset the board after each usage.
-It should behave now just like the official adapter, but it's possible you may need to adjust the the inactivity timeout if it keeps failing after a successful first use.

 ## Arduino Version: Troubleshooting

 -  If the software isn't seeing the adapter, try swapping RX and TX.
 You should get a blink fromt the LED when the software is trying to send.